 How should I dispose of your compostable and biodegradable coffee pods?

 You can also add your used capsules to your home compost pile, if you have one.
-Conditions do vary greatly from one compost pile to another though, so it is hard to put an exact time frame on things, so please allow 18 to 24 months to decompose naturally as long as conditions are right (the ideal temperature in healthy compost piles need to be around 20° to 40°.
-Even so, it will disintegrate and improve your compost when it does, so it’s a win-win!
+Conditions do vary greatly from one compost pile to another though, so please allow 12 to 24 months to decompose naturally as long as conditions are right (the ideal temperature in healthy compost piles need to be around 20° to 40°).

 We’d of course always encourage you not to add to landfill, but the incredibly diverse (bonkers!) recycling requirements between UK councils means you might not have these options.
 In which case you can put your used capsules into your standard rubbish bin as our capsules are also biodegradable.